commonsensesoftware/More.Cqrs/README.md

 ## Background
 [CQS](https://en.wikipedia.org/wiki/Command–query_separation), and its more well-known evolution CQRS, has been around for years.
 There are numerous frameworks and projects out there, so why another one?

-After countless hours of reading and researching different implementation stacks, I didn't find a single one that wholistically satisified all of the things I was looking for in both a CQRS and Event Sourcing stack.
-This project is currently an incubation project as both an academic exercise for learning as well as a chance to collate some of the best ideas from different implemenation stacks into a single place using the most current features in .NET.
+After countless hours of reading and researching different implementation stacks, I didn't find a single one that holistically satisfied all of the things I was looking for in both a CQRS and Event Sourcing stack.
+This project is currently an incubation project as both an academic exercise for learning as well as a chance to collate some of the best ideas from different implementation stacks into a single place using the most current features in .NET.

 The end goal is to have a common set of abstractions that can be easily swapped out for any number of different implementations - be it well-known or custom.
 Perhaps some day the project will manifest as a prolific free, open source framework for all to benefit from.